 Explore your interests.
 Get experience in a psychology lab!
 Enrol in PSY379H5 to learn methods for research in cognitive psychology.
 Speak to the Psychology Academic Counsellor to learn about the variety of opportunities.

 Establish a professional presence on social media (e.g., LinkedIn).

-Attend the Psychology department's Colloquium Series, Departmental Brown Bag Series, or the Perception, Cognition and anguage Research Talk Series.
+Attend the Psychology department's Brown Bag Series, or check out their Calendar of Events.